kubos/kubos/docs/working-with-the-iobc.md

 ## Setting Initialization Configuration {#init-config}

+There are several config.json options available which customize how and when a user application is started:

-If you would like your application to be automatically started as a background daemon after being flashed to the board, turn on the system.initAfterFlash option.
+* system.initAfterFlash - (Default: false) Tells the Kubos SDK whether to start the application as a background daemon after flashing it to the board.
+* system.initAtBoot - (Default: true) Tells the Kubos SDK whether to generate and install an initialization script.
+* system.runLevel - (Default: 50.
+Range: 10-99) Sets priority of initialization script.

+When the `system.initAfterFlash` option is turned on, the user application will be started as a background daemon at the end of the `kubos flash` process.
+This is done using Linux's `start-stop-daemon` command.
+By default this feature is turned off, so the value of the option will need to be set to "true" by the user in order to turn it on.

 By default, an initialization script will be generated and installed during the flashing process.
 This script will follow the naming convention of "S{runLevel}{applicationName}", where "runLevel" is the initialization priority order of the script.
 All user application init scripts will be run after all of the Kubos init scripts, but within the user scripts, the scripts with the lowest run level will be executed first.
 So an application with a run level of 10 will be initialized before an application with a run level of 50.

-The relevant config.json options:
-* system.initAfterFlash - (Default: false) Tells the Kubos SDK whether to start the application as a background daemon after flashing it to the board.
-* system.initAtBoot - (Default: true) Tells the Kubos SDK whether to generate and install an initialization script.
-* system.runLevel - (Default: 50.
-Range: 10-99) Sets priority of initialization script.
+To turn this feature off, set the `system.initAfterBoot` option to "false".

+The run level of an initialization script can be changed after initially flashing the script to the board.
+Simply change the `system.runLevel` value, rebuild the project, and then reflash it to the board.
+The old script will be removed as part of the flash process.

 ## Updating the USB Connection {#updating-the-usb-connection}

 The iOBC should be shipped with an FTDI cable.
 This cable should be connected to the programming adapter, which should then be connected to the iOBC, to create the debug UART connection.
 User file transfer will take place using this connection.

 The Kubos flashing utility was configured with the assumption that an FTDI cable would be used.
 If you have a different USB-to-serial cable type, you'll need to pass through the USB connection, and then update the minicom configuration to tell the flashing utility which USB to flash over.

 You can either pass through the USB via VirtualBox or by updating the vagrant's Vagrantfile.

+**Note:** While it doesn't need to be passed through, a SAM-ICE JTAG might also need to be connected to both the iOBC and the host computer in order to create a successful connection.

 ### VirtualBox